kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 Yes.
 The Job controller uses informers and listers for `Workload` and `PodGroup` for lookups and watches.
-The following additional API calls are made when this feature is enabled, for every eligible Job (one not owned by a higher-level controller), including `Basic` Jobs due to Universal Representation:
+The following additional API calls are made when this feature is enabled, for every root Job (one that owns its `Workload`), including `Basic` Jobs:
 - `CREATE Workload` - 1 per Job creation
 - `CREATE PodGroup` - 1 per Job creation
 - `UPDATE Workload`/`PodGroup` - on `gang.minCount` (or `parallelism`-driven) elastic resize

+A non-root Job whose parent owns the `Workload` but delegates the `PodGroup` makes only the `CREATE PodGroup` call (no `Workload`).
+A non-root Job where the parent owns both objects makes none of these calls.

 ###### Will enabling / using this feature result in introducing new API types?